MartinTiangco/Pathfinder-Visualiser/README.md

 # Pathfinder-Visualiser
 Hey, I'm Martin Tiangco!
 Thanks for looking at my project!

+### Live Demo
+The Pathfinder Visualiser can be viewed on [this](https://martintiangco.github.io/Pathfinder-Visualiser/) page.

 ### What is this project?
 This project is a visualisation of pathfinding algorithms present in many software applications.
 The pathfinding algorithms in this project include Breadth-first Search, Depth-first Search and Dijkstra's Algorithm, with more to come in the future.
 Some practical uses for pathfinding algorithms include Google Maps and the internet.